 I remember the happy times when our family was normal and life was simple – but memories make me agitated and restless.
 Time takes me further and further from the sound of Ben’s voice, his infectious laugh; his beautiful hugs!

 I’m afraid I’m starting to forget!

 I’m constantly trying to accept something that feels so wrong; something that I can’t change.

 I think about tragedies worse than mine.
 It doesn’t help – my loss is my loss and it simply hurts.

 Some nights I’m blessed with a few hours uninterrupted sleep but these moments of reprieve are short lived.
-Two years on I still get that horrible jolt of pain in my gut every time I remember Ben’s never coming back.
+Two years on I still get that brutal punch in my gut every time I remember Ben’s never coming back.

 I often wake with tears wet on my face – I can’t remember the dream; just know it was sad.

 Some days the storms are so ferocious I feel like I’m drowning in sorrow.
 Yet there are other days when, for no apparent reason, living feels a little lighter, a little easier.
 As though someone is lifting the weight of grief gently off my shoulders – just enough to give me a little breathing space!